gitmachtl/scripts/cardano/shelley-testnet/README.md

 Done.

+## Claiming rewards on the Shelley blockchain

+I'am sure you wanna claim some of your rewards that you earned running your stakepool.
+So lets say you have rewards in your owner.staking address and you wanna claim it to the owner.payment address.

+1. You can always check that you have rewards in your stakeaccount by running ```./01_queryAddress.sh owner.staking```
+1. Now you can claim your rewards by running ```./01_claimRewards.sh owner.staking owner.payment```
+   This will claim the rewards from the owner.staking account and sends it to the owner.payment address, also owner.payment will pay for the transaction fees.
+It is only possible to claim all rewards, not only a part of it.<br>
+   ATTENTION, claiming rewards costs transaction fees!
+So you have two choices for that: The destination address pays for the transaction fees, or you specify an additional account that pays for the transaction fees.
+You can find examples for that above at the script 01_querryAddress.sh description.

+Done.

 ## Register a multiowner stake pool

 It's similar to a single owner stake pool registration (example above).
 All owners must have a registered stake address on the blockchain first!
 Here is a 2 owner example ...